-UCBs are a class of binary stars with orbital periods less than about 60min, consisting of a neutron star (NS)/white dwarf (WD) primary and a Helium-star (He-star)/WD/NS secondary.
-These UCBs are sources of low-frequency gravitational wave (GW) signals as probed by the Laser Interferometer Space Antenna (LISA) and are crucial to our understanding of compact binary evolution and offer pathways towards Type Ia and other thermonuclear supernovae.
-Systems with orbital periods <20min will be the strongest Galactic LISA sources and will be detected by LISA within weeks after its operation begins (Nelemans et al. 2004; Ströer & Vecchio 2006; Nissanke et al. 2012; Littenberg et al. 2013; Korol et al. 2017; Kremer et al. 2017; Kupfer et al. 2018; Lamberts et al. 2019; Burdge et al. 2019, 2020a) and as such are ideal multi-messenger sources (Shah et al. 2012; Shah & Nelemans 2014; Littenberg et al. 2019; Baker et al. 2019; Kupfer et al. 2019a).
+by the Laser Interferometer Space Antenna (LISA) and are crucial to our understanding of compact binary evolution and offer pathways towards Type Ia and other thermonuclear supernovae.
+Systems with orbital periods <20 min will be the strongest Galactic LISA sources and will be detected by LISA within weeks after its operation begins (Nelemans, Yungelson & Portegies Zwart 2004; Ströer & Vecchio 2006; Nissanke et al. 2012; Littenberg et al. 2013; Korol et al. 2017; Kremer et al. 2017; Kupfer et al. 2018; Lamberts et al. 2019; Burdge et al. 2019, 2020a) and as such are ideal multimessenger sources (Shah, van der Sluys & Nelemans 2012; Shah & Nelemans 2014; Baker et al. 2019; Littenberg et al. 2019; Kupfer et al. 2019a)

 Short time-scale photometric variations can also originate from astrophysical changes within the internal structure or atmosphere of the star.
-Such sources are flaring stars, pulsating stars or white dwarfs.
-Prominent examples of rapidly pulsating stars are δ Scuti stars (Breger 2000), SX Phoenicis variables (Nemec & Mateo 1990) or Ap or Am stars (Renson et al. 1991), and pulsating white dwarfs (ZZ Ceti variables; Fontaine & Brassard 2008) as well as pulsating extremely low mass white dwarfs (Hermes et al. 2013).
-The stars exhibit pulsation amplitudes of less than one percent up to several tens of percent on timescales of few to tens of minutes.
+Such sources are flaring stars, pulsating stars, or white dwarfs.
+Prominent examples of rapidly pulsating stars are δ Scuti stars (Breger 2000), SX Phoenicis variables (Nemec & Mateo 1990), or Ap or Am stars (Renson, Gerbaldi & Catalano 1991), and pulsating white dwarfs (ZZ Ceti variables; Fontaine & Brassard 2008) as well as pulsating extremely low-mass white dwarfs (Hermes et al. 2013).
+The stars exhibit pulsation amplitudes of less than 1 percent up to several tens of percent on time-scales of few to tens of minutes.

-Recently, a new class of short period pulsating hot stars known as Blue Large-Amplitude Pulsators (BLAPs) was discovered by Pietrukowicz et al. (2017).
-Their pulsation periods are typically between 20-40 minutes.
-Romero et al. (2018) and Byrne & Jeffery (2018) proposed that the BLAPs are hot pre-helium white dwarfs that are cooling and contracting, with masses in the range $0.3-0.35M{\odot}$.
+Recently, a new class of short-period pulsating hot stars known as Blue Large-Amplitude Pulsators (BLAPs) was discovered by Pietrukowicz et al. (2017).
+Their pulsation periods are typically between 20-40 min.
+Romero et al. (2018) and Byrne & Jeffery (2018) proposed that the BLAPs are hot pre-helium white dwarfs that are cooling and contracting, with masses in the range 0.3-0.35 M{\odot} .
 A recent study by Meng et al. (2020) suggests that BLAPs could be the surviving companions of type Ia supernovae.
 In this scenario mass transfer from the BLAP progenitor leads to the detonation of a white dwarf companion, leaving behind a BLAP as single star.
 Their pulsation properties can best be explained by fundamental radial mode pulsators.
 However, the known sample of BLAPs is small and in-homogeneous, discovered only in the OGLE survey.

 A number of fast cadence ground-based surveys have been executed to study the variable sky down to a few minutes period.
 The main goal of these high-cadence surveys is the discovery of rapid brightness variations seen in UCBs, compact pulsators as well as fast flaring stars.
-The first survey at low Galactic latitudes targeting short-period systems was the Rapid Temporal Survey (RATS; Ramsay & Hakala 2005; Barclay et al. 2011) covering a total of 46 deg2.
+The first survey at low Galactic latitudes targeting shortperiod systems was the Rapid Temporal Survey (RATS; Ramsay & Hakala 2005; Barclay et al. 2011) covering a total of 46 deg2.
 Another more recent survey is the OmegaWhite (OW) survey, which covers a total of 400 deg2 at low Galactic latitudes ($|b| < 10^{\circ}$) as well as in the Galactic Bulge using high-cadence optical observations.
-Two neighboring one square degree fields are alternatingly observed in 39 second exposures over an observing duration of 2 hours, with an observational median cadence of ≈ 2.7 minutes per field (Macfarlane et al. 2015; Toma et al. 2016; Macfarlane et al. 2017a,b; Kupfer et al. 2017).
+Two neighbouring 1 deg2 fields are alternatingly observed in 39-s exposures over an observing duration of 2 h, with an observational median cadence of ≈ 2.7 min per field (Macfarlane et al. 2015, 2017a,b; Toma et al. 2016; Kupfer et al. 2017)